 - Associate Professor in Curriculum & Teaching

-Dr. Dorothy E. Hines holds a joint appointment as an Assistant Professor in African and African American Studies, and an Associate Professor in the Department of Curriculum and Teaching in the School of Education.
+Dr. Dorothy E. Hines holds a joint appointment as an Associate Professor in African and African American Studies, and an Associate Professor in the Department of Curriculum and Teaching in the School of Education.
 She received a Ph.D. in Education Policy from Michigan State University.
 Dr. Hines holds a Master's Degree in Public Administration from North Carolina Central University graduating Magna Cum Laude.
 Dr. Hines is a former high school U.S. History teacher, and she received a Bachelor's Degree in Political Science from North Carolina State University.
 Previously Dr. Hines served as a Teaching Fellow with the Harvard Graduate School of Education at Harvard University.
 She holds a certificate in Theology and Ministry from Princeton Theological Seminary at Princeton University.

 Dr. Hines is an award-winning writer and author of several publications that examine the intersections of race, gender, and space in structuring racial inequality in schools.
 Dr. Hines' research examines the racialized and gendered schooling experiences of Black students with a focus on Black girls and girls of color.